gphanikumar/tpnotes/README.md

 ## Mathematica

 The following notebooks use [mathematica](https://www.wolfram.com/mathematica) kernel.
-If you have a license for mathematica, you can download either the nb files and open them.
+If you have a license for mathematica, you can download the nb files and open them.
 Else, you can download the cdf files and open them in [Wolfram Player for Notebooks](https://www.wolfram.com/player).
 You can view the pdf files to see what is in there.

 # Further learning